greim/html-tokenizer/readme.md

 ## Parser

 A basic HTML parser is included in the project which you can require separately.
-Instead of just telling you what things it finds, it attempts to find structure in the document.
+Unlike the tokenizer, it attempts to find structure in the document.
-The tokenizer makes no such guarantees.
 Note, the corner-case parsing rules for HTML5 are quite complicated and this may not cover them all.

 ```js